-There are three main communication paradigms for the Wattsense Box and IoT platform where data is sent or received over the Internet and stored at the IoT platform.
-These include Box to IoT Platform, IoT Platform to users and direct Box to users communication.
-In the following, we discuss various design principles and strategies that are employed by us to provide end-to-end data security and privacy for our Boxes and IoT Platform.
+There are two main communication paradigms for the Wattsense Box and IoT platform where data is sent or received over the Internet and stored at the IoT platform.
+These include Box to IoT Platform and IoT Platform to users.
+In the following, we discuss various design principles and strategies employed by us to provide end-to-end data security and privacy for our Boxes and IoT Platform.

 Box to IoT Platform

 The encryption process takes care of encoding a message or information so that only authorised entities can access it.
-Transportation Layer Security (TLS) is an industry-standard communication layer for sending encrypted data over a wide area network and is used by the likes of Amazon Web Services, Google Cloud, online banks, etc. The TLS connection is initiated by a secure key exchange, symmetric encryption, and message integrity checks.
+Transportation Layer Security (TLS) is an industry-standard communication layer for sending encrypted data over a wide area network.
+The TLS connection is initiated by a secure key exchange, symmetric encryption, and message integrity checks.
 At Wattsense, all our communication, especially Box to IoT platform is over TLS and follows the three main properties:

 Communication is private, and nobody can spy on the content of the exchange.